-Spectroscopy is the study of how electromagnetic energy, such as light, interacts with matter.
-There are many types of spectroscopy and they are used to detect, identify and quantify data about material samples.
-As such, spectroscopy can be used to determine the chemical composition as well as the physical properties of matter.
+Spectroscopy is the study of how electromagnetic energy interacts with matter.
+There are many types of spectroscopy and they are used to detect, identify and quantify data about material samples as gases, liquids and solids.
+As such, spectroscopy is used to determine both the chemical composition as well as measure the physical properties of matter.

 Spectrometers are devices that are used to measure the spectra of samples.
 Typically, they measure the electromagnetic radiation intensity as a function of the wavelength of the radiation.
 There are many types of spectrometers designed to measure different types of spectra and to yield different types of information about their material samples.
-For example, a spectrophotometer measures ultraviolet, visible and near infrared light either reflected from or transmitted through a sample.
+For example, a spectrophotometer measures ultraviolet, visible and near infrared light that is either reflected from or transmitted through a sample.
 A Raman spectrometer measures the light scattered from a sample via Raman scattering.
-A fluorescence spectrometer measures the spectra of light emitted from a sample.
-All these are different instruments and they give us different types of information about samples.
-Lets see how a spectrophotometer works.
+A fluorescence spectrometer measures the spectra of light emitted from a sample that has absorbed light at a different wavelength.
+All these different instruments give us different types of information about samples.

 How Does a Spectrophotometer Work?

-The generalized components of a spectrophotometer are a light source, a sample holder, a device to separate the light into its component wavelengths and a detector.
+The basic components of a spectrophotometer are the light source, a sample holder, a device to separate the light into its component wavelengths and a detector.

 The system focuses electromagnetic energy from the light source onto the material sample.
 Depending upon the system configuration, light is either reflected off the sample or transmitted through it.
-After the light has interacted with the sample, it is focused onto the entrance slit of the monochromator.
+After the light is collected from the sample, it is focused onto the entrance slit of a monochromator.
 The monochromator is used to separate the light by wavelength using a dispersing element, most commonly an optical grating.
-That light is then focused onto a CCD detector, which is made up of thousands of individual light detectors, so that the intensity of light at each wavelength may be measured.
+That light is then focused onto a charge coupled device (CCD), which is made up of thousands of individual detectors, so that the intensity of light at each wavelength may be measured.
 The CCD is then read-off to a computer and the result is a spectrum which displays the intensity of each wavelength of light, as shown below.